sharpecon/sharpecon.github.io/README.md

 ---------
 **MSc in Economics, London School of Economics** (2022-2024)

+- Coursework : Macroeconomics, Monetary Economics, Econometrics
 - Essay on *Estimating the causal effects of monetary policy on the economy*
-- Coursework : Macroeconomics, Monetary Economics, Econometrics
+    - Using local projections technique to estimate effects of monetary policy on inequality, house prices among other macro variables

 **BS in Electrical Engineering, Indian Institute of Technology (IIT) Delhi** (2016-2020)

 - Coursework - Database Management, Machine Learning, Artificial Intelligence, Data Structure and Algorithms, Probability and Stochastic Processes
 - Thesis on *Teaching Agents to Co-operate in Multi-Agent Games*
+    - Designed a continuous space environment and reward scheme for agent learning in a pursuit evasion game
+    - Experimented with different Policy Gradient based reinforcement learning algorithms (eg. DDPG, TRPO, PPO and MADDPG)

 **MOOCs**